RTI Producciones

 RTI Colombia, also known as Radio Televisión Interamericana (Inter-American Radio and Television), is a Colombian television production company and former programadora.
 It aired 14.5 hours per week of programming in 1993.

 In the 1990s, as a programadora, it was a member of OTI Colombia, a coalition that included Producciones PUNCH, Producciones JES, RCN Television, Caracol Televisión and Datos y Mensajes.

-Many of its series are co-produced with Telemundo in the United States, including Zorro and Sin Vergüenza.
+Many of its series were co-produced with Telemundo in the United States, including Zorro and Sin Vergüenza.
 In Colombia, they air on Caracol TV and Citytv Bogotá.
 R.T.I. had some programming spaces on the state-owned Canal Uno until 2008, when it returned them in order to bid with El Tiempo and Grupo Planeta for the third private national channel licence.

-Starting from 2007, the Telemundo-R.T.I. studio in Miami is known as Telemundo Television Studios.
+Starting from 2007, the Telemundo-R.T.I. studio (a joint venture of Telemundo & R.T.I.) in Miami is known as Telemundo Television Studios.